0Hoag/BookStore/README.md

 ## Features
 - User authentication with password and multi-platform OAuth 2.0 (Google, GitHub)
 - Create, edit, and delete posts with multimedia uploads (images/videos)
-- Like, comment, and share functionality
+- Like, comment, and share functionality to interact with posts
-- Real-time chat and notifications
+- Real-time chat and notifications using WebSockets
-- Privacy settings and content moderation
+- Privacy settings and content moderation to manage posts visibility
+- Payment gateway integration with VNPay for transactions
+- Cloud storage for media files via Cloudinary
+- Event-driven architecture with Apache Kafka for messaging

 ## Technologies